user-promi/product-catalog-enquiry/readme.txt

 10. Catalog Enquiry with MultiVendorX - Vendor Catalog Settings

 == Changelog ==

+= 5.0.9 - 2024-09-10 =
+* Added: Compatibility of WordPress 6.6.1.
+* Added: Compatibility of WooCommerce 9.2.3.
+* Fixed: The "Enquiry" button was missing for variable products when the "Remove Product Price" option was enabled

 = 5.0.8 - 2024-06-18 =
 * Added: Compatibility of WordPress 6.5.4.